 Despite what you may have heard, there is no single "diabetes diet."
 The same healthy foods that are good for you are good for everyone else.

-Foods that are low on the glycemic index have less impact on blood sugar after meals than foods that are high on the glycemic index.
+Foods that are low on the glycemic index have less impact on blood sugar after meals than foods that are high on the index.

 Eating Right With Diabetes

 Don't get stuck in a rut.
 Choose foods of different colors.
 That's an easy way to make sure you eat plenty of fruits, vegetables, whole grains, beans, nuts, and lean protein.

 Watch your calories.
 Your age, gender, and activity level affect how many calories you need to gain, lose, or maintain your weight.

 Go for fiber.
 You get fiber from plant foods: whole grains, fruits, vegetables, beans, and nuts.
 Studies suggest that people with type 2 diabetes who eat a high-fiber diet can improve their blood sugar and cholesterol levels.